 - Kill crabgrass after it comes up with a post-emergent herbicide.

 - Keep crabgrass from coming back into your lawn by hiring a lawn care service to help keep crabgrass from coming back into your lawn.

 It is estimated that there are more than 30 million acres of lawn in the US.
 Lawns are the backdrop to barbecues, picnics, Frisbee games and just sitting outside on lawn furniture.
 Keep your lawn looking great despite the endless hours of foot traffic and the blazing sun.

-Remember these eight steps to a great looking lawn: aerate, fertilize, mow, grasscycling, take care of pet deposits, properly water your lawn, and keep the crabgrass from invading your lawn.
+Remember these eight steps to a great-looking lawn: aerate, fertilize, mow, grasscycling, take care of pet deposits, properly water your lawn, and keep the crabgrass from invading your lawn.
 It does take work, but it’s well worth it to have a lush lawn that is the envy of the neighborhood.
-Another tip if you are tired just thinking about lawn care, hire Affordable Lawn Care and Landscape; they are the experts in lawn care in Utah.
+Another tip if you are tired of just thinking about lawn care, hire Affordable Lawn Care and Landscape; they are the experts in lawn care in Utah.